Section 15: WITHHOLDING EXEMPTION AND ALLOWANCES

 In lieu of the worksheet method, there is a practical and convenient rule of thumb for individuals who wish to compute separately the number of withholding allowances for federal and state taxes.
 Starting with the number of personal exemptions to be claimed on the tax return itself, the state computation is as follows:

 - For each $2,000 by which your itemized deductions, net of state income taxes paid, exceed the $3,250 standard deduction, take one additional allowance.

 - For each $2,000 of non-wage income that you expect to receive, take one fewer allowance.

 Employers receiving withholding exemption certificate (Federal form W-4 or W-4A), shall be required to send a copy of such certificate to the Division of Revenue within 5 working days, providing that either of the following is claimed by an employee:

-(1) The total of allowances claimed for Delaware Personal Income Tax purposes on the certificate exceeds fourteen (14) or
+(1) The total of allowances claimed for Delaware Personal Income Tax purposes on the certificate is fourteen (14) or more allowances or

 (2) The certificate indicated that the employee claims to be exempt from withholding of Delaware Income Tax and the employer reasonably expects the employee’s wages to exceed $168.50 per week.

 Copies of these exemption certificates shall be mailed to: Assistant Director, Office of Personal Income Taxes, Division of Revenue, P.O.
 Box 2044, Wilmington, DE 19899-2044